 The University will comply with the requirements and regulations of its funding agencies.
 Section VIII below reflects those requirements for the Public Health Service and the National Science Foundation.
 In any particular situation and for other agencies, other criteria may apply, and the appropriate administrator is advised to review current regulations and requirements.

-Under circumstances not involving Public Health Service or National Science Foundation or other regulated funding agencies, the Provost, in consultation with the Associate Vice President for Grants a and Research and the Director of the Foundation, will make the decision whether information about the charges and their disposition will be disclosed publicly or to specific parties, including the research sponsor.
+Under circumstances not involving Public Health Service or National Science Foundation or other regulated funding agencies, the Provost, in consultation with the Associate Vice President for Research and Sponsored Programs (AVPRSP) , will make the decision whether information about the charges and their disposition will be disclosed publicly or to specific parties, including the research sponsor.

 This decision will normally be made upon the conclusion of the final report.
 However, if required by urgent circumstances, such a disclosure may be made at any time.
 Absent such urgent need, the university will not make interim reports to outside agencies unless required by external regulation.

-Where false or misleading data has been published as the result of scientific misconduct, the university may disclose relevant information to affected scholarly and/or scientific publications or agencies.
+Where false or misleading data has been published as the result of research misconduct, the university may disclose relevant information to affected scholarly and/or scientific publications or agencies.

 VIII.
 PUBLIC HEALTH SERVICE (PHS) AND NATIONAL SCIENCE FOUNDATION (NSF) NOTIFICATION REQUIREMENTS

 PHS requires annual assurances from the university of compliance as well as aggregated information on allegations, inquiries, and investigations.
 Further, in accord with PHS and NSF regulations, in cases involving research funded by either of those agencies, the funding agency will be informed in the following situations.
-Except as specifically described at the end of this section, the following notifications to external agencies will be made only by the Associate Vice President for Grants and Research on behalf of the Provost, and on the basis of the information provided by the Dean / Provost.
+Except as specifically described at the end of this section, the following notifications to external agencies will be made only by the AVPRSP on behalf of the Provost, and on the basis of the information provided by the Provost.

 1. Outcome of an Inquiry

-PHS and NSF will be notified of the outcome of an inquiry of possible scientific misconduct involving funds from their agency only if that outcome includes the recommendation to conduct a full investigation.
+PHS and NSF will be notified of the outcome of an inquiry of possible research misconduct involving funds from their agency only if that outcome includes the recommendation to conduct a full investigation.
 Documentation from inquiries, even those that do not recommend further investigation, will be maintained for a period of three (3) years and made available upon an agency's request.

 2. Commencement of an Investigation